-Having studied neuroscience for a few years, my attention has been drawn to the fact that those of us who fall into infatuations are 1. prone to this state (will experience it over and over again, even if each one feels novel and "different this time), and 2. we are people who feel things very intensely.
+Being a neuroscientist, my attention has been drawn to the fact that those of us who fall into infatuations are 1. prone to this state (experience it over and over again until they learn precisely how to treat the root cause, even if each "episode" feels novel and "different this time"), and 2. we are people who feel things very intensely.

 As I have mentioned and will continue mentioning in this article, infatuation is a deceitful trick.
 It's your brain's way of latching onto something that could, in theory, make you happy and take away all your troubles.
 For this reason, if you are infatuated with someone, you are not happy with your current life.
 You might want to tell me "I am happy and confident, this person is just so special/beautiful that I need them", but that statement would be yet another dopamine-driven delusion.

 - you have a lot of love to give to people, whether platonic or romantic (this is a blessing).
 I suggest that you utilise this in the healthiest possible way and focus on solidifying strong, platonic friendships.
 You won't feel the high of infatuation and attraction, but you won't experience the horrible lows either, and you will be immensely satisfied because you'll form close bonds and feel understood by people who want to be in your life for genuine reasons, other than desire.

 - as mentioned above, you are probably mentally ill in some way, and could most likely be diagnosed with OCD, depression, anxiety, BPD, or bipolar disorder.
 Don't let this scare you.
 A diagnosis would just be putting a label on what you've felt your entire life.